 This is the first in a series of photocentric blog posts sharing some of Victoria's adventures for the year!

-At Lingquan Peak stands the 17-foot tall statue of Da Yu (or Yu the Great), the founder of the Xia Dynasty.
+At Lingquan Peak stands the 17-foot tall statue of Da Yu (or Yu the Great), the founder of the Xia Dynasty about 5000 years ago.

-Here is our very own Victoria standing in front of the Royal Tea Garden, comprised of the Seven Tea Bushes planted by Wu Lizhen that boast an age of 2,000 years.
+Here is our very own Victoria standing in front of the Royal Tea Garden, comprised of the Seven Tea Bushes planted by Wu Lizhen that boast an age of 1200 years.
+It was once said the seven bushes were immortal tea.
 They were carefully cultivated and picked, starting in the Tang Dynasty, for royal tea offerings.

 Here is a beautiful and luscious Meng Ding tea garden.

 Finally, some pan-firing of fresh Meng Ding green tea!
 It tastes so delicate and sweet!
 At the valley of Meng Ding mountain, Victoria visited a tea farm and tasted one of the most delicious cup of Zhu Ye Qing green tea.

 Victoria has visited Meng Ding mountain region several times in her life, but today's visit is still a well-worthied trip.